Inbound sales is not about selling; it’s about solving. It transcends mere transactional exchanges.

 The Inbound Sales Methodology

-The inbound sales methodology is a customer-centric approach to sales, which aligns with the way modern buyers research and make purchasing decisions.
+The inbound sales methodology is a customer-centric approach to sales.
+It aligns with the way modern buyers research and make purchasing decisions.
 It’s a more personalized and helpful approach to attracting, engaging, and delighting prospects through tailored interactions.

-The sales strategy is structured around four key stages: Identify, Connect, Explore, and Advise.
+The inbound sales strategy is structured around four key stages: Identify, Connect, Explore, and Advise.

 Identify